croservices/cro/docs/reference/cro-http-client.md

 that.
 If it is not passed, the a heuristic will be used: if the body can be decoded as `utf-8` then it will be deemed to be `utf-8`, and failing that it will be decoded as `latin-1` (which can never fail as all bytes are valid).

+## Cookies

+By default, cookies in the response are ignored.
+However, constructing a `Cro::HTTP::Client` with the `:cookie-jar` option (that is, passing `True`) will create an instance of `Cro::HTTP::Client::CookieJar`.
+This will be used to store all cookies set in responses.
+Relevant cookies will automatically be included in follow-up requests.

+    my $client = Cro::HTTP::Client.new(:cookie-jar);

+Cookie relevance is determiend by considering host, path, and the `Secure` extension.
+Cookies that have passed their expiration date for maximum age will automatically be removed from the cookie jar.

+It is also possible to pass in an instance of `Cro::HTTP::Client::CookieJar`, which makes it possible to share one cookie jar amongst several instances of the client (or to pass in a subclass that adds extra features).

+    my $jar = Cro::HTTP::Client::CookieJar.new;
+    my $client = Cro::HTTP::Client.new(cookie-jar => $jar);
+    my $json-client = Cro::HTTP::Client.new:
+        cookie-jar => $jar,
+        content-type => 'application/json';

+To include a particular set of cookies with a request, pass them in a hash using the `cookies` named argument when making a reuqest:

+    my $resp = await $client.get: 'http://somesite.com/',
+        cookies => {
+            session => $fake-session-id
+        };

+Cookies passed in this way will *override* any cookies from a cookie jar.

+To get the cookies set by a response, use the `cookies` method on the `Cro::HTTP::Response` object, which returns a `List` of `Cro::HTTP::Cookie` objects.